-for some stations when observation-based CCs are larger than 0.7.

-The spatial correlation of $T{\rm min}$ is much stronger than that of precipitation (Fig. 10).
-Most strategies overestimate the CC for most stations, whereas the magnitude is quite small.
-For example, SCD-1 inflates the CC for 96.96 % of stations, while the mean CC values for observations (0.95) and SCD-1 (0.96) are very close to each other.
-QMR still underestimates CCs similar to Fig. 9 for precipitation.
-The CC based on SCD-2 is generally consistent with that based on observations, while slight underestimation exists for some stations when observation-based CCs are higher than 0.9. $T{\rm max}$ shows similar spatial correlation patterns to $T{\rm min}$ (Fig. S8 in the Supplement).

-In summary, the inflation of the CC is inevitable particularly when estimates are obtained using information from a sole data source such as one neighboring station or one reanalysis product.
-The inflation is larger if each DOY is treated separately (Fig. 8; Fig. S7 in the Supplement) but smaller if the CC is calculated for all years (Figs. 9, 10; Fig. S8 in the Supplement).
-Combining information from multiple sources (stations and reanalysis) and combining multiple strategies for each DOY are beneficial for estimating the overall spatial correlation structure.
-The spatial correlation structures vary for different strategies, and further studies are needed to clearly demonstrate how and why the estimation-based CCs differ from observation-based CCs.
+499 smaller than that in Fig. 8.
+The mean values of observation-based and estimate-based CC are 0.71 and 0.77, 500 respectively.
+SCD-2 replaces estimates by observations and is the final dataset of this study.
+It reduces the mean 501 estimate-based CC to 0.70.
+The overall spatial correlation structure of observations is generally preserved by SCD-2.
+502 However, SCD-2 calculates CC for the entire period which is different from the period of observation-based CC, 503 resulting in uncertainties such as the underestimation for some stations when observation-based CC is larger than 0.7.
+504 The spatial correlation of T{min} is much stronger than that of precipitation (Fig. 10).
+Most strategies overestimate the 505 CC for most stations, whereas the magnitude is quite small.
+For example, SCD-1 inflates the CC for 96.96% stations, 506 while the mean CC values for observations (0.95) and SCD-1 (0.96) are very close to each other.
+QMR still 507 underestimates CC similar to Fig. 9 for precipitation.
+CC based on SCD-2 is generally consistent with that based on observations, while slight underestimation exists for some stations when observation-based CC is higher than 0.9.
+T{max} 508 shows similar spatial correlation patterns with T{\min} (Fig. S8).
+509 510 In summary, inflation of CC is inevitable particularly when estimates are obtained using information from sole data 511 source such as one neighboring station or one reanalysis product.
+The inflation is larger if each DOY is treated 512 separately (Fig. 8 and S7), but smaller if CC is calculated for all years (Fig. 9, 10 and S8).
+Combining information 513 from multiple sources (stations and reanalysis) and combining multiple strategies for each DOY are beneficial in 514 estimating the overall spatial correlation structure.
+The spatial correlation structures vary for different strategies, and 515 further studies are needed to clearly demonstrate how and why the estimate-based CC differs from observation-based 516 CC.